sammi-turner/Flask-Journal-App/README.md

 By default, this app runs in debug mode.

+All notes are saved to the test.db file.

 # To run the app on your linux machine

 Open a terminal in the the working directory, then run the command